26 Nov Can You Go To Jail For Not Paying a Payday Loan?

 The lender sends any information you have defaulted on payments to the three main credit reference agencies (Experian, Equifax and Callcredit).
 This will give future lenders a warning that you do not always keep up with repayments and could make it difficult for you to get access to credit in the future if you do not clear the balance.

-For any questions relating to payday loans and the terms of your agreement, feel free to contact Badger Loans directly.
+For any questions relating to going to jail for not paying a loan, payday loans or the terms of your agreement, feel free to contact Badger Loans directly.